MAHcodes/expert-fiesta/P1CH4.md

 **Developing the Server Program**

 An RMI server program should implement the remote interface or extend the implementation class.

-Here, we should create a remote object and bind it to the RMIregistry.
+Here, we should create a remote object and bind it to the **RMI registry**.

 **To develop a server program:**

-- Create a client class from where you want invoke the remote object.
+- Create a server class from where you want invoke the remote object.
 - Create a remote object by instantiating the implementation class as shown below.
-- Export the remote object using the method exportObject() of the class named UnicastRemoteObject which belongs to the package java.rmi.server.
+- Export the remote object using the method `exportObject()` of the class named UnicastRemoteObject which belongs to the package `java.rmi.server`.
-- Get the RMI registry using the getRegistry() method of the LocateRegistry class which belongs to the package java.rmi.registry.
+- Get the RMI registry using the `getRegistry()` method of the LocateRegistry class which belongs to the package `java.rmi.registry`.
-- Bind the remote object created to the registry using the bind() method of the class named Registry.
+- Bind the remote object created to the registry using the `bind()` method of the class named Registry.
 To this method, pass a string representing the bind name and the object exported, as parameters.

 ---